 - Any exclusion of Supplier’s liability shall also have effect for its statutory representatives and those assisting it in performing its tasks.

-IX.
+XI.
 Place of Performance, Venue, Governing Law, Allocation of Burden of Proof

 - Place of performance shall be the place of dispatch (works or storage place).

 - If Customer is a merchant, a public corporation or a special fund under public law, sole place of performance for all and any disputes arising either directly or indirectly from the contractual relationship shall be the location of Supplier’s registered headquarters.
 However, Supplier is also entitled to bring action at any other admissible place of jurisdiction.

 - The legal relations which this contract involves shall be governed by German law, excluding CISG.